Medical Assistance Promoting Interoperability Program

 Promoting Interoperability Program Timeline:

-The Medicaid Promoting Interoperability Program Team has created a timeline for everyone to use to better understand the upcoming deadlines associated with the program.
-If you have any questions about the deadlines or the program please email us at RA-MAHEALTHIT@pa.gov.
+We have created a timeline for everyone to use to better understand the upcoming deadlines associated with the program.
+If you have any questions about these deadlines please email us at RA-MAHEALTHIT@pa.gov.

-Reminder: CMS is requiring the use of 2015 Edition CEHRT for all providers.
-In addition, all providers must attest to Stage 3 Meaningful Use, as providers may no longer attest to Modified Stage 2.
-Due to this change, we have created a stage comparison tool to support providers and their stakeholders in understanding these changes.
+CMS is requiring the use of 2015 Edition CEHRT for all providers.
+In addition, all providers must attest to Stage 3 Meaningful Use.

-Please refer to the 2019-2020 MAPIR Screenshots for any additional questions.
+Please refer to the 2019 through 2021 MAPIR Screenshots for any additional questions.

-As always, if you have questions about the program you can email us at RA-MAHEALTHIT@pa.gov.
+As always, if you have questions you can email us at RAfirstname.lastname@example.org.

 Medical Assistance Provider Incentive Repository (MAPIR) System: